 Request Info

-Advance your career with a B.S. in Computer Info Technology
+B.S. in Computer Information Technology

 A degree in IT focuses on computer skills that are relevant in today's rapidly changing IT field.
 CCU's online Bachelor of Science in Computer Information Technology (CIT) degree equips students with both technical skills and business knowledge to take computer technology and put it to use in commercial environments to aid a company, non-profit, or governmental organization in its decision making processes.
 The information technology courses focus on applications, solving and improving processes with computer technology, the basics of computer information systems, and general system use.